GGiecold-zz/Cluster_Ensembles/README.md

 Please note that as part of the installation of this package, some code written in C that will later on be required by the Cluster_Ensembles package to determine a graph partition is automatically compiled under the hood and according to the specifications of your machine.
 You therefore need to ensure availability of ```CMake``` and ```GNU make``` on your operating system.

+At any rate, to make sure that third-party dependecy software was automatically installed open a terminal window and type, for example, ```gpmetis -help```.
+If you don't get a help screen, please manually install [METIS - Serial Graph Partitioning and Fill-reducing Matrix Ordering] (http://glaros.dtc.umn.edu/gkhome/metis/metis/overview).
+On Ubuntu run the command ```sudo apt-get install metis```.

 Usage
 -----